 Find and explore your local country parkOur local country park has a play trail, playgrounds, story and nature trails to keep younger children entertained and for the older ones, why not hit the bike trails and race around.
-Many offer planned activities too such as den building and mini-beast hunts.
-Just think, all that fresh air will wear them out so you will get a good nights sleep too!
+Many offer planned activities too such as den building and mini-beast hunts, giving you a free day out close to home that always offers something new to try.
+Just think, all that fresh air will wear them out so you will get a good night's sleep too!

 Head to the beach

-3. Visit a Museum
+Visit a museum

 This is an outdoor activity in which participants use their mobile phone and other navigational techniques to hide and seek containers, called "geocaches" or "caches", at specific locations marked by coordinates all over the world.
 It is great for teaching kids how to read a map and improves their observation skills too.

 Take the kids crabbing

 There is an initial outlay of around £5 for the kit which consists of a bucket, a net and a crab line, but once you have the equipment, crabbing is hours of fun and you can use it again and again.
 We visit Mudeford Quay or Poole Quay in Dorset to find ours and it always surprises me how many we catch.
 Some people recommend using bacon as bait, but our crabs seem to like cat food.

-Go on a bike / scooter ride
+Go on a bike or scooter ride

-Many parks have nice large pathways, perfect for zooming along on a bike or scooter -- mix it up by renting a bicycle for two or a reclining bike, pack a picnic in your backpack and go.
+Many parks have nice large pathways, perfect for zooming along on a bike or scooter - mix it up by renting a bicycle for two or a reclining bike, pack a picnic in your backpack and go.
 More and more communities are putting in skate parks as well – go early to try the curves with a board or scooter; the shredding teens usually don’t show up 'til noon.

 Check your local council website

 Many councils run free activity sessions such as sporting and fitness sessions for all ages.
 They also list all the play parks in the area and you may find a hidden gem that you’ve not visited before.
 We found our new favourite park this way and what is even better is that there is an activity trail and the beach all within a short walk of each other.

-Visit your local Library
+Visit your local library